Eador. Imperium

 - 67 % positive mentions

 The music in the game has received widespread acclaim, with many reviewers praising its relaxing and immersive quality, often likening it to soundtracks from classic titles like Disciples II and Age of Wonders II.
-While some noted issues with monotony and lack of variation during combat, the overall sentiment highlights the soundtrack as a standout feature, enhancing the game's atmosphere and enjoyment.
-Overall, the music is considered one of the game's strongest aspects, contributing significantly to the player's experience.
+While some noted that the music can become monotonous during combat, the overall sentiment is that the soundtrack is exceptional and enhances the gaming experience, contributing to the game's beautiful atmosphere.

 “The soundtrack is excellent too.”